FooBartn/FooBartn.github.io/_posts/2017-01-12-install-ansible-on-windows-10.md

 > Note: This assumes you already have Bash on Ubuntu on Windows enabled.

+## Preface

+*This is meant to be used in a test/dev situation.* In most [Ansible](https://www.ansible.com/) tutorials/guides I have seen, creating a linux distro VM as your test control server is a standard part of the process for people who have a Windows workstation.
+This doesn't have to be the case if you are running Windows 10.
+**This is not meant for production use.**

+Happy Test/Dev-ing!

 ## Installing Ansible 2.2+
 This will update all of your packages, add the ansible PPA repository, and install ansible
 {% highlight bash %}